nvm-sh/nvm/README.markdown

-Note: We still have some problems with FreeBSD, because there is no pre-built binary from official for FreeBSD, and building from source may need [patches](https://www.freshports.org/www/node/files/patch-deps_v8_src_base_platform_platform-posix.cc), see the issue ticket:
+Note: We still have some problems with FreeBSD, because there is no official pre-built binary for FreeBSD, and building from source may need [patches](https://www.freshports.org/www/node/files/patch-deps_v8_src_base_platform_platform-posix.cc); see the issue ticket:
  - [[#900] [Bug] nodejs on FreeBSD need to be patched ](https://github.com/creationix/nvm/issues/900)
  - [nodejs/node#3716](https://github.com/nodejs/node/issues/3716)